 Overview of the Bright Angel Trail

-More tourists are familiar with the Bright Angel Trail.
-That’s probably because the trailhead is right on the edge of Grand Canyon Village.
-Anyone who wants to hike into the canyon – whether it’s for just a few feet or several miles – is likely going to default to this trail.
+Most Grand Canyon tourists are familiar with the Bright Angel Trail.
+The trailhead is right on the edge of Grand Canyon Village.
+So anyone who wants to hike into the canyon, whether it’s for just a few feet or several miles, is likely going to default to this trail.

 Each of these waypoints, except the River Resthouse, is a potential water resupply spot for rim-to-rim hikers depending on the time of year.

 Once make your way down to the Colorado River, the Bright Angel Trail merges with the River Trail.
-As the name implies, this east/west running River Trail parallels the Colorado River, and takes you to the two bridges that cross the river.
+As the name implies, this east-west running River Trail parallels the Colorado River, connecting the two bridges that cross it.

 Soon after you head east on the River Trail, you see the Silver Bridge shining off in the distance.
 However, it may take longer than expected to get there.
 The trail quickly transitions from an ordinary dirt path to loose sand.
 This terrain makes for slow hiking and extra time emptying your shoes of debris if you’re not wearing gaiters.

-Crossing via the Silver Bridge quickly leads you to Bright Angel Campground and Phantom Ranch on the opposite side of the river.
-All told, the Bright Angel Campground lies a total of 9 miles from the South Rim if you opt to use the Bright Angel Trail to get there.
+Crossing the Colorado River via the Silver Bridge quickly leads you to Bright Angel Campground and Phantom Ranch on the opposite side of the river, where hikers reach their final water source.
+All told, it’s a 9-mile trek from the South Rim to the Bright Angel Campground using the Bright Angel Trail.

 Overview of the South Kaibab Trail

 At 7,200 feet elevation, the South Kaibab Trail begins several hundred feet higher up than the Bright Angel Trail.
-It also takes a more direct route to the Colorado River, and drops more rapidly during its descent.
-Thus, hikers encounter a significantly shorter trail with fewer switchbacks.
+It also takes a more direct route to the Colorado River and drops more rapidly during its descent.
+Thus, hikers will encounter a significantly shorter trail with fewer switchbacks.

 While on the South Kaibab Trail, you pass several noticeable waypoints at Ooh Aah Point, Cedar Ridge, and Skeleton Point.
-None of these locations has spigots to refill your water on the the route down or up.
-But there is a bathroom and place to rest at Cedar Ridge approximately 1 ½ miles below the South Rim.
+None of these scenic spots has spigots to refill your water on the route down or up.
+There is a solitary comfort stop at Cedar Rest, with bathrooms and a place to rest (but no water), located approximately 1½ miles below the South Rim.

 The South Kaibab Trail reaches the Colorado River right at the entrance of the Black Bridge (aka Kaibab Bridge).
 So, there’s no need to march along the sandy River Trail that hikers on the Bright Angel Trail endure.

-Once you finally reach the north shore of the river, the trail turns west toward Bright Angel Campground.
-The campground is a total of 7 miles from the South Rim if you use the South Kaibab Trail.
-So, choosing this route will ultimately save you 2 miles over the hikers opting the more conservatively graded Bright Angel Trail.
+Once you finally reach the north shore of the river, there is a short, sandy path that leads west toward Bright Angel Campground.
+All told, it’s a 7-mile trek from the South Rim to the Bright Angel Campground using the South Kaibab Trail.
+Choosing this route will ultimately save you 2 miles over the hikers opting for the more conservatively-graded Bright Angel Trail.

 Pros and Cons of Each Route